 Very few sources of light and glare currently exist in the vicinity of the project site.
-Any lighting proposed would create a new light source to an otherwise dark area.
 The proposed business will operate Monday through Friday between 8am and 6pm, and therefore there will be no activity during the evening.
+No exterior lighting for the parking lot shall be permitted after 6:30 p.m. (till 30 minutes after closing time).
 According to the County's adopted ASA guidelines, any proposed lighting shall be subdued and shall enhance the building design and landscaping.
 Lighting fixtures should not create glare for occupants or neighboring properties.
 The site is vacant and surrounded by residential properties to the north and east.
-Any new lighting will be visible.
 As a standard condition of approval, any proposed lighting will require a photometric plan, prior to building permit issuance, indicating lighting locations and details.
 Lighting shall include light fixtures that are shielded such that the light source is not visible from beyond the boundaries of the subject property.
-All lighting shall be downward directed and shall only illuminate the area intended.
-No outdoor lighting shall be allowed after sunset.
+All lighting shall be allowed after sunset.
 With the implementation of the standard condition of approval, the project will not create a new light source or glare which would impact the nighttime views of the area.